Questions And Answers About Opioids And Chronic Pain

 It's an issue that many, many health care systems, including ours, are really tackling to avoid prolonged opioid use after surgery.

 Now that the opioid crisis is on everyone's mind, why do I feel like a bad person?
 Why am I looked at suspiciously by medical personnel?
-Am I wrong to want to continue taking the drug that alleviates my torturous pain? — Barbara Huffman of Lawrenceville, Ga.
+Am I wrong to want to continue taking the drug that alleviates my torturous pain? — Barbara Huffman, Lawrenceville, Ga.

 We see this so much as pain specialists, that patients who have been on appropriate doses of opioids, for appropriate time, and doing very well, having good pain control, do get stigmatized.
 And that's an important negative consequence of the opioid epidemic and the increased scrutiny.